allxone/sensehat_ros/doc/setup.rst

 The **sensehat_ros** package is intended to be installed on a Raspberry PI device equipped with an Astro Pi `Sense HAT`_ module and with a supported ROS distro.

-Binary release is WIP so the package should be built and installed from source by `catkin`.
+Binary release is WIP so the package should be built and installed from source.

 .. _`Sense HAT`: https://www.raspberrypi.org/products/sense-hat/